 Note: there's no limit to the number of files you submit at once, but since they all appear on the same page at the same time, you might want to stick with at most four or five, to avoid confusion.

 Two new buttons have appeared: Remove gets rid of the files you've just chosen, and Upload uploads them all to the EBU.
 You can also click on the icons on each file to remove or upload them one by one.

 Casual warning: if you submit multiple files at once, the order that they appear will not necessarily be the order you selected.
 It depends on how quickly our server reads and processes them.
 This is unlikely to be important, but if you're particular about keeping your session ID numbers sequential, you'll want to check the dates of each box so you know which one to submit first.

 Each file you submit will create a new box at the bottom of the page.
+You may need to scroll down to see it.
 Here's one of our submissions:

 This contains the following information:

 Description is a text field with a description of the event.
 It's a good idea to put something in here, especially if you run multiple events on the same date, so you can more easily identify your sessions later.

 Session date is the date that the session was played, not the date that the session is being submitted.

 Format is the format identifier of the event.
 You can't change this, but if it looks wrong then you might want to go back to your scoring program and check the settings.

 UM Subscription Code identifies what kind of event this is, and is used by the EBU to determine how much you will be charged for it.
 Please take a moment to check that this is correct because it can waste some time later on to fix this if you have been over- or under-charged.
 It may also affect things like magazine credits and NGS adjustments.
 A further explanation of the code you have selected can be found by clicking on the blue information icon.